create3000/x_ite/docs/_posts/components/Shape/Material.md

 #### Hints

 - If texture node is NULL or unspecified, no effect is applied to material values.
-- Contained texture node must include containerField='*specularTexture*'
+- Contained texture node must include `containerField='specularTexture'`

 ### SFColor [in, out] **emissiveColor** 0 0 0 <small>[0,1]</small>